Blankeos/scoliovis-training/README.md

-# ScolioVis Training
+# 🦴💪 ScolioVis Training

-> ⚠ Documentation is still under construction!
-Be careful.

-This repository contains instructions for replicating our training process for [ScolioVis].
+This repository contains instructions for replicating our training process for our thesis project entitled: ***"ScolioVis: Automated Cobb Angle Measurement on Anterior-Posterior Spine X-Rays using Multi-Instance Keypoint Detection with Keypoint RCNN"***.

 We also store the training scripts for evaluating the **KeypointRCNN Model**, as well as the instructions for replicating the training process for our research on Google Colab.

+For more information on the whole project go to [blankeos/scoliovis](https://github.com/Blankeos/scoliovis).

 ### Instructions